-“The medication works by reducing the size and activity of the skin’s oil producing glands and nearly everyone will suffer from dry lips, in addition to varying degrees of dry skin.
-Skincare should be changed to reflect this, ideally as soon as the medication is initiated and certainly within the first week of treatment.”
+“The medication works by reducing the size and activity of the skin’s oil-producing glands, significantly dialling down sebum production(which, in addition, results in a reduction in the number of acne-associated bacteria),” says Mahto.
+“It will lead to varying degrees of dry skin, plus nearly everyone will suffer from dry lips.
+Skincare should be changed to reflect this, ideally as soon as the medication is initiated and certainly within the first week of treatment,” she says.

 A simple, milky formulation that cleanses without irritating or stripping the skin.

 It’s a super-gentle bar cleanser (not a soap) that “protects and rebalances the skin microbiome without stripping the lipid barrier,” says Vincent.

 The brand’s first foray into fragrance-free products for sensitive skin, this soothing milk packed with manuka honey, squalane and willow bark is massaged into dry skin and rinsed off, so you get the moisturising benefits while cleansing.

 Curél Foaming Facial Wash, £12.50

 Pumps out a lusciously creamy foam that’s nonetheless oil-free and will dissolve all grime and makeup while boosting ceramide production in the skin.

 The lightest of the bunch, this easily-absorbed lotion hydrates combination to oily skin that has been through the wars due to aggressive acne treatments.
 “It’s been specially formulated to strengthen the skin barrier and soothe fragilised skin,” says Vincent.

 A milky, instantly comforting serum rich in barrier-replenishing omega oils, ceramides and humectants and healing, anti-inflammatory antioxidants, this doctor-formulated serum is designed to help skin recover from major upsets.